This document is for a development version of Ceph.

 ceph orch daemon add mgr --placement=my_host

-To manually remove a daemon, please run:
+To manually remove a daemon, run a command of the following form:

 ceph orch daemon rm <daemon name>... [--force]